vproxy-tools/vpctl/README.md

 curl 127.0.0.1:30080
 ```

-Note: You will not be able to access the `Socks5Server manage-socks5` because your ip is not listed in the whitelist of the `SecurityGroup work-area-only`, modify the [cr-example.yaml#99](https://github.com/vproxy-tools/vpctl/blob/master/misc/cr-example.yaml#L99) to allow your ip and re-apply it, then you can use `curl --socks5 'socks5h://xxxxxx' http://example.com` on your services.
+Note: You will not be able to access the `Socks5Server manage-socks5` because your ip is not listed in the whitelist of the `SecurityGroup work-area-only`, modify the [cr-example.yaml#94](https://github.com/vproxy-tools/vpctl/blob/master/misc/cr-example.yaml#L94) to allow your ip and re-apply it, then you can use `curl --socks5 'socks5h://xxxxxx' http://example.com` to access your services.

 </details>